by William Turrell

 First published June 2014.
 Last revised 10:08am Thu 19 Mar 2015.

-Note for Instapaper users: some of the footnotes are missing, you're better off using an ordinary browser.
+Note for Instapaper users: use a browser, some of the footnotes are missing.

-Blogs about site launches or other major design/backend projects can sometimes feel more like a PR exercise; the project is presented a blissfull utopia with colourful photographs and days where the team bonded to formulate ideas; there are post it notes, user personas and intricately drawn wireframes.
-The choice of CMS is never in doubt.
+Blogs about site launches or other major design/backend projects can sometimes feel more like a PR exercise; your project must sound utopian; with colourful photographs and days where the team bonded to formulate ideas.
+Post it notes, user personas, intricately drawn wireframes.
+The choice of CMS is never questioned.
 There are no bugs, arguments or political interference.

-I love reading inspiring things like that and I’ve linked to one or two in the footnotes, but I couldn’t write something like that.
-Even after a project like this where there genuinely haven’t been any disagreements, despite my pride in what we’ve made I still can’t look at the site without noticing all it’s flaws or thinking about the many compromises we’ve had to make - it would be misleading to leave any of the bad stuff out.
+I like reading inspiring things (I’ve linked to one or two in the footnotes).
+However even after a project like this where there genuinely haven’t been any disagreements, despite my pride in what we’ve made, I still can’t look at the site without noticing all it’s flaws or thinking about the many compromises we’ve had to make – it would be misleading to leave out what I wasn't happy with.

-It was 32 calendar days from my first meeting about Ampp3d to when we launched (~25 from when I started coding the design) – but we’ve been steadily iterating ever since, with a few “big” new features and a considerable amount of time spent fixing the “hard” problems.
+It was 32 calendar days from my first meeting about Ampp3d to when we launched (about 25 from when I started coding the design) – but we continued to iterate over the following months, with a few “big” new features and a considerable amount of time spent fixing the “hard” problems.

-I find it helps to put something imperfect into the wild but make a private commitment to yourself to come back and deal with it properly later; my record on that is far from 100% but there’s a definite sense of achievement when resolving a long standing bug or paying off your technical debt.
+It helps to put something imperfect into the wild but make a private commitment to yourself to return to it later; though my record on this is far from 100%, there’s a definite sense of achievement when paying off some technical debt.

 I tried not to say an outright no to any editorial requests.